🧬

 Unique facts and fascinating details

-• Greyhounds are the only dog breed mentioned by name in the King James Version of the Bible.
+• The Greyhound is the only dog breed mentioned by name in the King James Version of the Bible.

-• Greyhounds have very little body fat, which makes them sensitive to extreme cold and heat.
+• Despite their speed, they have very little body fat and thin skin, making them sensitive to extreme cold.

 Frequently Asked Questions